-Diagnosis is carried out in many ways, few of them are:
+Diagnosis of ovarian cancer can be is carried out in many ways, a few of them are:

-Clinical examination or physical examination or medical examination is a process by which a healthcare professional investigates the patient’s body for any signs of the disease.
+Clinical examination or physical examination or medical examination is a process by which a healthcare professional investigates the patient’s body for any signs of ovarian cancer.
 During the process, the doctor will ask the patient about his/her medical history to learn more about the possible risk factors, including family history.

 CT Scans or Computed Tomography Scans:

 The CT scan is an x-ray that helps in detecting if cancer (ovarian) has spread to other organs by making detailed cross-sectional images of the body.